Caspian Flotilla: Modernization of the Flotilla & operations in Syria, Ukraine and support of Iran

 As of 2016, 85 percent of the Caspian Flotilla consists of modern ships and vessels.
-In 2014–2015, Flotilla received 3 Buyan-M missile corvettes, one modernized frigate and auxiliary vessels.
+In 2014–2015, Flotilla received 3 Project 21631 Buyan-M missile corvettes, one modernized frigate and auxiliary vessels.
 On September 20, 2016, Rear Admiral Igor Osipov was replaced by Rear Admiral Sergey Pinchuk.

 On March 20, 2022, the Russian Defense Ministry claimed that ships of the CFL had fired Kalibr-class cruise missiles at a Ukrainian fuel and lubricant depot in Kostiantynivka, Mykolaiv Oblast, supported by air-launched Kh-47M2 Kinzhal hypersonic missiles.

 On 17 June 2022, a photo emerged of the ship Veliky Ustyug being towed on the Volga River in a damaged state.
 The Buyan-M-class corvette had participated in the 2022 Russian invasion of Ukraine.

-On November 6, 2024, Ukraine launched a drone attack on the Caspian Flotilla with an A-22 reportedly damaging the s Tatarstan and Dagestan and one in the Kaspiysk naval base.
+On November 6, 2024, Ukraine launched a drone attack on the Caspian Flotilla with an A-22 reportedly damaging the s Tatarstan and Dagestan and one Buyan-class corvette in the Kaspiysk naval base.

+On May 7, 2026, Ukraine carried out strikes on a number of key Russian military assets, including a Russian Karakurt-class corvette at its Caspian Sea base.

+During the 2026 Iran war, Russia's links with Iran through the Caspian assumed strategic importance with Moscow using the route to both resupply Iran and develop alternative routes for Iran to circumvent the American blockade of Iran's Persian Gulf/Indian Ocean coastline.
+Israel's destruction of Iranian naval assets on the Caspian in March 2026 indirectly enhanced the position of the Russian Flotilla as the major naval force on the Sea.
+In July 2026, and based on Iran's support for Russia, Ukraine began attacking Iranian merchant vessels on the Sea with drone strikes.